microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0/New-MgTeamPrimaryChannelTab.md

 ### -Configuration
 teamsTabConfiguration
-To construct, see NOTES section for CONFIGURATION properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for CONFIGURATION properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphTeamsTabConfiguration